-The Stage 2A works are anticipated to commence in January 2022.
-Stage 2B which includes the continuation of land-based construction and water-based works) are then anticipated to commence in March 2022 (refer to Table 2.1).
+The Stage 2A works commenced in January 2022.
+Stage 2B, which includes the continuation of land-based construction and marine-based works, are then anticipated to commence in March 2022 (refer to Table 2.1 for construction staging).
+As noted in Section 2.2, these dates are only proposed and may be subject to change.

-2.3 Construction of quay wall (MBD - Land Based)
+2.3 Stage 2A: Construction of quay wall (MBD - Land Based)